Ida Beiter Bomme

 Ida Beiter Bomme (born 25 September 2001) is a Danish hurdler.
 She has won Danish national titles in the 60 metres hurdles and the long jump.
-She was a semi-finalist at the 2025 World Athletics Indoor Championships and 2025 European Athletics Indoor Championships.
+In 2026, she set Danish national record in the 60 metres hurdles and 100 metres hurdles.
+She was a semi-finalist in the 60 m hurdles at the 2025 and 2026 World Athletics Indoor Championships, and the 2025 European Athletics Indoor Championships.